emma-33/holbertonschool-higher_level_programming/python-data_structures/README.md

 Function 5 : removes all characters c and C from a string
 Function 6 : prints a matrix of integers
 Function 7 : adds 2 tuples
+Function 8 : returns a tuple with the length of a string and its first character